data-intuitive/Portash/README.md

 __Portash__ is what separates them from each other.
 You enter the container via `porta.sh` and exit it again via `porta.sh`.

+A different way of looking at it: It's UNIX pipes on steroids.

 Oh, and did I mention already that I hate it when people have to choose between `YAML` and `JSON` for structured data?!